microsoft/azuresql-devcontainers/src/javascript-node/NOTES.md

 2. To use this repository, you can either open the repository in an isolated Docker volume:
     - Press `F1` or `Ctrl+Shift+P` to open the command palette.
     - Select the **Dev Containers: New Dev Container** command.
-    - Select the desired Dev Container template for Azure SQL Database, typing `*Azure SQL*`.
+    - Select the desired dev container template for Azure SQL Database, typing `*Azure SQL*`.
     - Select the **Node.js and Azure SQL (javascript-node)** template
     - Wait for the container to build.
         - Visual Studio Code builds the container based on the selected configuration.